grajk88/grafana-influxdb-jmeter/README.md

-# Integration of JMeter Results with Grafana for Live Perfomance Monitoring
+# Integration of JMeter Results with Grafana for Live Performance Monitoring

 ## Tools used:
 1. JMeter